serverless-nextjs/serverless-next.js/CONTRIBUTING.md

 ### Getting started

 1. First, [fork](https://help.github.com/en/articles/fork-a-repo) the repo to your own github account and clone it.
-2. Install dependencies: `npm install && npm run packages-install`
+2. Install dependencies: `yarn && yarn packages-install`

 ### Running the tests